cirrith/Recipes/Recipes/Main Dishes/Stuffed Shells.md

 2. Place the spinach in a steamer basket and set over a pot with 1-inch of water.
 Bring the water to a simmer, cover, and let steam for 1 minute, until the spinach is wilted.
 Transfer to a strainer and squeeze out the excess water and chop the spinach.

-3. In a large pot of salted boiling water, cook the pasta shells for 10 minutes, until al dente.
+3. In a large pot of salted boiling water, cook the pasta shells for 10 minutes, until al-dente.
 Drain and drizzle with a little olive oil to keep them from sticking together.

 4. In a medium bowl, combine the spinach with the ricotta, pecorino, garlic, oregano, lemon zest, red pepper flakes, salt, and several grinds of pepper.